Centre of Forensic Sciences

 - on or within the body of any person or thing or at any place associated with the commission of a designated offence.

-- It is the responsibility of the police agency to request that the laboratory remove any DNA profiles from the National DNA Databank that do not qualify to be uploaded as a designated offence (as per Section 487.04 of the Criminal Code of Canada).
+- It is the responsibility of the police agency to request that the laboratory remove any DNA profiles from the National DNA Databank that do not qualify for upload as a designated offence (as per Section 487.04 of the Criminal Code of Canada).

 BIOLOGY SECTION PROCESS